 The only thing constant in the universe is change.
-Similarly, business is constantly moving, growing, and changing.
+Similarly, the only thing constant in business is change.
+Businesses are constantly moving, growing, and changing.
 These days, providing remote access has become more than just a "nice to have".
 For most businesses, it's become the defacto standard to be able to access your systems and work whenever and wherever you need to.

 However, remote access isn’t without its issues and concerns.
-And as an LA based business, you’d do well to familiarize yourself with the best practices around remote access before rolling it out.
-For example, remote access increases the security considerations exponentially and addressing this should be high on your to-do list if you’re considering adding remote access capabilities to your operations.
+And as an LA based business, you’d do well to familiarize yourself with the best practices around secure remote access before simply rolling it out.
+Remote access increases the cybersecurity considerations exponentially and addressing them should be high on your to-do list when adding remote access capabilities to your workflow.

-While, technically, remote access isn’t all that difficult to make happen.
-It does require some strategic thought before diving in.
-So here are our recommended best practices when implementing it...
+While setting up remote access isn’t all that difficult to do (technically), it does require some strategic thought before diving in.
+We've seen more than our fair share of what would amount to cyber-horror stories in terms of how (poorly) remote access is secured.
+Before you jump in, here are our recommended best practices when implementing it...

 Establish Appropriate Security Protocols Early On

 It's essential that you consider and review your security protocol before introducing remote access; what's the communication methodology? are you sure this is secure? and what's the approach to remote data storage? have you secured all the potential "data leakage" points?

 Beyond just the functionality of remote access, have you set the standards addressing all failure points?
 Malware and firewalls must be kept updated - and this means from the remote connection side too!